apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

     amRMClient.registerTimelineClient(timelineClient);

-Else address needs to be retreived from the AM allocate response and need to be set in timeline client explicitly.
+Else address needs to be retrieved from the AM allocate response and need to be set in timeline client explicitly.

     timelineClient.setTimelineServiceAddress(response.getCollectorAddr());